airborne-commando/OPSEC-OSINT-Tools/markdown/expanded-examples/threat-actor.md

 As a result, said user had ***some*** measures but didn't seem to care... or did it

-- User some popular videos and deleted/deactivated it's account on that other site.
+- User deleted some popular videos and deleted/deactivated it's account on sites.
-- User had placed false breadcrumbs for the threat actor, which is still bad security.
+- User had placed false breadcrumbs for the threat actor, which is still bad security - see obscurity.

 What the user can do is the following: